rishikesh737/rishikesh737/README.md

 ### About Me

 I am a Computer Science student with a profound interest in Cybersecurity, Cloud Computing, and recent technology trends.
-My passion lies in building secure, scalable, and efficient systems that solve real-world problems.
+My passion lies in **building** and **securing** , scalable, and efficient systems that solve real-world problems.
 I enjoy applying my knowledge to hands-on projects and continuously learning from new challenges.

 ---